 - Alfentanil, also known as Alfenta, is a short-acting synthetic opioid analgesic drug

-- Fentanyl, also known as Duragestic, is a rapid onset and short duration of action.
+- Fentanyl, also known as Duragesic, is a rapid onset and short duration of action

 The fear of the symptoms of withdrawal that keep most addicted persons from trying to go through withdrawal.
 New methods of helping addicts deal with withdrawal from opioids have been developed to help them avoid symptoms.